 Amendments proposed for the HUD-approved Consolidated Plan will be informally reviewed by Community Development staff with staff of the North Shore HOME Consortium and/or HUD field office, after which a course of action for citizen participation will be determined.
 At a minimum, substantial amendments shall provide for a public hearing and shall allow for a period of not less than 30 days to receive public comment on the substantial amendment before the amendment is implemented.
-A substantial amendment to the Consolidated Plan shall include but not be limited to, the addition of a set of goals or an activity not previously included in the plan whose proposed budget is over \$200,000 and/or the addition of a Section 108 Loan Guarantee application for an activity not previously included in the plan.
+A substantial amendment to the Consolidated Plan shall include but not be limited to:

+- Addition of a AP-20 goal that was not previously included in the plan; - Addition of an AP-35 project whose proposed budget is over \$200,000; - Addition of a Section 108 Loan Guarantee application for an activity not previously included in the plan.

 The City of Salem will consider any comments or views of citizens received in writing, or orally at public hearings, if any, in preparing the substantial amendment to the Consolidated Plan.
 A summary of public comments or views, and a summary of any comments or views not accepted and the reasons therefore, shall be attached to the substantial amendment to the Consolidated Plan.